 - Try to avoid direct and prolonged pressure on the lesion.

 - Try to sleep on the other side; make sure your pillow is soft, and consider modifying it by making a hole where the tender area presses into it.
 Self-adhesive ‘blister’ style dressings can be used at night to relieve the pressure over the affected site.

 - Avoid too much exposure to the cold and the sun.
 Consider wearing a warm hat that covers the ears.

 How can chondrodermatitis nodularis be treated?

 Chondrodermatitis nodularis is harmless and not a skin cancer.
 It can be treated, although the treatments themselves can be painful and are not always successful:

 - A corticosteroid may be applied as a cream, or injected into the nodule to try and reduce pain and redness.

 - Topical nitroglycerin may be used as an ointment but may cause headache and skin irritation.

 - The lesion can be frozen off with liquid nitrogen.

-- Surgery.
-The chondrodermatitis may be removed by cutting it out, having first numbed the skin with a local anaesthetic injection.
-Occasionally, it can come back after surgery and so it is important to avoid pressure on the ear afterwards.
+- It may be surgically removed by cutting it out, having first numbed the skin with a local anaesthetic injection.
+However it often comes back after surgery and so it is important to avoid pressure on the ear afterwards.